-Flash, bang, wallop, what a picture by Alex Bamford
+Flash, bang, wallop, what a picture

 I visited Lewes Bonfire about 15 years ago when I paraded with a drumming band.
 The experience was mixed - I was slightly traumatised at having to step over exploding bangers all night but totally enthralled by the fiery visions that etched themselves into my brain.
 This year, not encumbered by the commute from London, I vowed to return with a camera.
 With all trains cancelled an attempt to keep the numbers down, I decided to cycle the 9 miles with my friend and accomplished photographer Kevin Meredith.
 We got there early and positioned ourselves at the bottom of the High Street, just beating the scrum of press photographers.
 It was obviously the spot to be for an establishing shot.
 The first procession was led by 17 people carrying burning crosses.
 An unnerving sight, this commemorates the 17 protestants who burned at the stake in 1555.